Encapsulated papillary carcinoma of the breast

 Encapsulated papillary carcinoma with invasion means some tumour cells have spread beyond the fibrous capsule surrounding the tumour.
 When the cancerous cells move outside of this capsule, they can invade nearby breast tissue, which increases the risk that tumour cells will spread to lymph nodes or other parts of the body.
 This change can affect treatment options, as doctors may recommend additional treatments to help control or prevent the spread of the tumour.

-Encapsulated papillary carcinoma is assigned a stage called Tis.
+Encapsulated papillary carcinoma is assigned a stage called pTis.
 This is the same stage given to ductal carcinoma in situ (DCIS), a non-invasive form of breast cancer.
-The Tis stage indicates the tumour is in situ, meaning it remains confined within the original location without spreading into nearby tissues.
+The pTis stage indicates that the tumour is in situ, meaning it remains confined to its original location without spreading into nearby tissues.
 This classification highlights that encapsulated papillary carcinoma is an indolent, or slow-growing, tumour with a very low risk of spreading to other areas.

 Encapsulated papillary carcinoma generally has a very good outlook, especially if there are no areas of invasive cancer (cancer that has spread beyond the capsule) nearby.
-In cases with invasion, this tumour can spread to lymph nodes.
+In cases of invasion, this tumour can spread to the lymph nodes.
 If ductal carcinoma in situ (another type of non-invasive breast cancer) is present in the surrounding breast tissue, there may be a higher risk of the tumour coming back.
 The usual treatment for encapsulated papillary carcinoma involves surgically removing the tumour along with some surrounding tissue to check for any spread and to lower the risk of recurrence.
 If the tumour has certain features, like more varied cell shapes, higher cell activity, or specific markers (triple-negative or HER2-positive), doctors may treat it more like an invasive breast cancer, which may require additional treatments.